radek-sprta/powerfish/README.md

 Immediate goals for Powerfish are:

-* show number of stashed files in git repo
-* show number of renamed files in git repo
+* better color coding of git branch
-* show how much is git ahead/behind remote